BROG Investors Have Opportunity to Lead Brooge Energy Limited Securities Fraud Lawsuit

-LOS ANGELES, March 27, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company ("Brooge" or the "Company") (NASDAQ: BROG).
+LOS ANGELES, April 3, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company ("Brooge" or the "Company") (NASDAQ: BROG).

 Class Period: November 25, 2019 – December 21, 2023